GMMDMDIDEMS/rddl-instance-generator/README.md

 <img align="right" src="docs/icon.png" width="300px">
 This repository provides a RDDL (Relational Dynamic Influence Diagram Language) instance generator, designed to automate the domain-specific process of generating instance files.

+### Background
+Generating unique instances for RDDL domains is crucial for evaluating and testing sequential-decision-making algorithms.
+However, creating these instances manually for each domain can be time-consuming and complex.
+This project aims to simplify this process by providing an automated way to generate these instances.

 ## Features
 - Generate RDDL instance files from domain-specific configuration files.
 - Support for multiple domains, with flexibility to define and add custom domains.